 The OLED TVs launched in the UK by Samsung and LG feature curved screens.
 There has been much scepticism over this – indeed we saw it as both a plus and a minus in our review of the first Samsung curved OLED TV.

 Marketing ploy or a genuine viewing enhancement?
-Whatever your take, it's not just OLED screens that have caught the bug - we've now seen curved 4K LCD/LED TVs, too, like the Samsung UE55JS8500.
+Whatever your take, it's not just OLED screens that have caught the bug - we've now seen curved 4K LCD/LED TVs too, such as the Samsung UE55JS8500.

 The same logic applies: it can make for a more immersive experience, and the TVs look great, but they're not ideal for multiple people watching at the same time as there is a smaller sweetspot for the best picture.

-Curved phones have become a reality too, with the launch of the LG G Flex, G Flex 2 and Galaxy S6 Edge.
-And it could make sense.
-Read our opinion piece on why curved phones could make more sense than curved TVs.
+Curved phones have become a reality too, with the launch of the LG G Flex, G Flex 2 and Galaxy S6 Edge, and they could actually make more sense than curved TVs.
+Read our opinion piece explaining why we think so here.

 4K OLED?
 Bendable OLED?